VirgilSecurity/virgil-crypto-c/docs/implementor.md

     Defines instance class.
 Possible values are: * any - Any class or type. * data - Special class "data" that is used as an input byte array. * buffer
-    - Special class "buffer" that is used as an output byte array. * impl - Universal implementation class.
+    - Special class "buffer" that is used as an output byte array. * impl - Universal implementation class. * self - Allowed within high-level entities, i.e. class, implementation, to refer the context type.
 If value differs from the listed above then next algorithm applied: 1.
 If value in a format .(uid), then it treated as a reference to the in-project class and will be substituted during context resolution step.
 2. If attribute 'library' is defined, then it treated as third-party library class and will be used as-is.
-3.
-    Any other value will be treated as cross-project class name and will be converted to the .(uid).
+3. Any other value will be treated as cross-project class name and will be converted to the .(uid).
 The class attribute is optional.

 enum:
     Defines enumeration type.
 1. If value in a format .(uid), then it treated